-MUNICIPAL PRIORITY SUB THEMES CONTEXT/BACKGROUND MUNICIPALITY PROJECT DEPARTMENT TIMEFRAME PROGRESS TO DATE 3.
+MUNICIPAL PRIORITY SUB THEMES CONTEXT/BACKGROUND MUNICIPALITY PROJECT DEPARTMENT TIMEFRAME PROGRESS TO DATE Implementation of Planning Shared Service.
+2022/23 Town planner appointed at CKDM Citizen Interface Building capabilities to enable innovation and citizen Central Karon embarked or Implementati Service in the Implementation of Risk Management and Internal Audit Shared Service.
+CKDM, 2022/23 New agreement concluded The Municipalities in the Central Karoo District have embarked on the Implementation of Shared Entire District 3.
 Implementation of a Legal Service Shared Service.
-2022/23 Panel of specialised legal experts to be appointed 5.
-Implementation of Fire Service Shared Service including the development of Fire Services Strategy.
+Laingsburg, Prince Albert, Beaufort West Municipalities Department of Local 2022/23 Panel of specialised legal experts to be appointed Service in the District due to shortage of technical skills and funding.
+5. Implementation of Fire Service Shared Service including the development of Fire Services Strategy.
 2022/23 Hazmat services to be provided by CKDM 7.
-Development of a Shared Service Model and Business Operations Strategy for a Supply Chain Management Shared Service.
-2022/23 Poor cooperation between municipalities
+Development of a Shared Service Model and Business Operations Strategy for a Supply Chain 2022/23 Poor cooperation between municipalities